 Why This All Matters So Much

 We still remain skeptical as to whether or not the items discussed above truly contribute to beneficial health changes.
 However, we remain hopeful by delving deeper into the research that has opened doors for other companies looking to apply biopharmaceuticals to their own products.
-The availability of these items, which can be bought on the market or over the counter, provides patients with the opportunity to be in the driver’s seat in the vehicle of personal health rather than remaining uninvolved in the backseat.
-It promotes an experimental mindset aka biohacking, which is essentially making changes to your lifestyle in order to “hack” your body’s biology and feel better.
+The availability of these items provides patients with the opportunity to be in the driver’s seat in the vehicle of personal health rather than remaining uninvolved in the backseat.
+It promotes an experimental mindset, or what is also known as biohacking.
+It is essentially making changes to your lifestyle in order to “hack” your body’s biology and feel better.
 It’s exciting, it’s empowering, and it’s gaining momentum.
 So we should look to embrace this new culture with open arms.

 What are some interesting biohacking methods that you implement in your daily life?

 - Zhang, Xuan, et al. “The Oral and Gut Microbiomes Are Perturbed in Rheumatoid Arthritis and Partly Normalized after Treatment.”
 Nature Medicine, vol. 21, no. 8, 2015, pp. 895–905., doi:10.1038/nm.3914.